Sarhamam/EpitopePrediction/README.md

   --dont_print                Dont print results to stdout --accuracy_report PATH      CSV report containing loss and accuracy per
                               epoch
+  --weighted_loss BOOLEAN     Use weighted loss function instead of BCE --deterministic BOOLEAN     Deterministic with no shuffle of training data
+                              set (for debugging)
   --help                      Show this message and exit.
 ```

 Note that changing any of the optionals will require you to train and predict the network with the same flags.
+#### Additional output
+When running the network on predict mode, additional output file of a graph of the probabilities will be created for each sequence in the fasta file.

+The file name will be `<sequence_id>.png`.

+When running the network on training mode, a folder called `train_results` will be created, and will contain the states of the model and optimizer for each epoch. (`optimizer_{epoch_index}, model_{epoch_index}`), This allows choosing the best epoch in the training process.
+In addition, a file named `report.csv` will contain the accuracy, loss, precision and recall of the test and train data for each epoch.
+(Unless `--accuracy-report` parameter given with a different path.)

 #### Examples